decompals/pigment64/README.md

 # pigment64
-pigment64 is a library written in Rust for decoding N64 images in to pngs.
+pigment64 is a library written in Rust for converting image data between native and png formats.

 ## Formats
 The library supports the following image formats: